nextflow-io/training/docs/nf_develop/04_parameters.md

 INFO     [✓] Pipeline schema looks valid (found 31 params) ✨ Found 'params.skip_trim' in the pipeline config, but not in the schema.
 Add to pipeline schema? [y/n]: y

-🚀  Launch web builder for customization and editing? [y/n]:
+🚀  Launch web builder for customization and editing? [y/n]: y
 ```

 Using the web builder you can add add details about your new parameters.